xyamzw/docs/docs/config/configuration.md

 **Time unit: second** (new feature of v3.19.0)

-Whether to delay AList startup.
+Whether to delay OpenList startup.
-Generally this option is used when AList is configured to auto-start.
+Generally this option is used when OpenList is configured to auto-start.
 The reason is that sometimes network takes some time to connect, so drivers requiring cannot start correctly after Alist starts.

 <br/>